Frontend system design interviews - the definitive guide

 1. Not being dogmatic about a particular approach, pattern, or technology and being open to discussion.
 Also, feeling comfortable being challenged without getting defensive.
 Viewing the interview as a collaboration between you and the interviewer is helpful.

 2. Understanding the trade-offs and limitations of a given approach (a common theme in this guide).
 Without this, you are effectively blind to how the system can evolve over time.
 Understanding the use cases a particular design supports is important, but for large complex systems, understanding the use cases it doesn’t currently or can’t support is just as important.
-A lot can be said about ways to achieve long-term adaptability for both low-level component API design and high-level frontend system design.
+A lot can be said here about ways to achieve long-term adaptability for both low-level component API design and high-level frontend system design.

 Operational awareness

 This is your ability to consider all the things outside the immediate working solution.
 It includes things like resiliency, performance, accessibility, testing, observability, security, scale, etc. in your design.
 And calling out any concerns concerning these as you progress through the interview.
-These are useful questions to have in the back of your mind so you can proactively call things out as you go along, even if you don’t end up digging into them in depth.

 Some questions to keep in your back pocket as you design